Qelbree Review: Do Nonstimulant ADHD Meds Work?

 However, health insurance can fully or partially subsidize this cost.

-The official Qelbree website has a Savings page that allows patients to apply for a coupon and potentially "Pay as little as $20 per prescription."
+The official Qelbree website has a Savings page that allows patients to apply for a coupon and potentially pay discounted rates.

 We typically recommend that patients speak with their doctor about the generic versions of drugs, because these contain the same active drug ingredient as the brand-name version but can be significantly cheaper.